swegener/sdcc/sim/ucsim/README.md

 - No GUI.
 It is not the simulator's job to do graphical representation of the CPU.
 It should be done by external programs. uCsim tries to help GUI and other external tool writers.
+In addition, the program contains some simple textual interactive interfaces for generating input data, e.g. for GPIO.

 - More than one command console.
 It is possible to use as many command interpreters as many needed. uCsim accepts commands from command